MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 A response includes an `@search.rerankerScore` automatically.
 If you want captions or answers in the response, enable semantic ranking by setting `queryType` to `semantic` or setting `semanticQuery` and adding captions and answers to the request.

-The following examples in this section uses the [hotels-sample-index](search-get-started-portal.md) to demonstrate semantic ranking with semantic answers and captions.
+The following examples in this section use the [hotels-sample-index](search-get-started-portal.md) to demonstrate semantic ranking with semantic answers and captions.

 #### Use queryType=semantic